Get answer immediately online

 Technical details on how the PSI is calculated can be found here: Computation of PSI

 3. The PSI readings only show historical data.
 How can I plan for the days ahead or for my immediate activities?

-4. How are the five regions (North, South, East, West and Central) for PSI determined and which region PSI should I note?
+4. How are the five regions (North, South, East, West and Central) for PSI / 1-hour PM2.5 determined and which regions' PSI / 1-hour PM2.5 should I note?

 You should first note your location as the five regions are based on town centres/areas.
 A general guide of the town centres/ areas within each of the five regions is listed below.
 If your location is not listed, please use the region closest to you.
 NEA also provides haze situation updates and advisories during a haze period.
 The advisories are posted at www.haze.gov.sg.
 You may use the advisories to plan your activities.